roma-glushko/magento2-training-camp/README.md

 #### STS-SC-1.
 Case

-Merchan from Florida wants to see admin panel in his local time.
+Merchant from Florida wants to see admin panel in his local time.

 ## Catalog (CAT)